Cananito/Cananito.github.io/_generator/content/fitness.md

 It’s easy to find studies showing that greater muscle mass and/or strength correlates to an increase in longevity.
 It’s also the case that while muscle mass correlates with strength, [it’s not directly proportional](https://www.strongerbyscience.com/size-vs-strength/), muscle mass is just one of many factors—but likely the biggest one the more trained you are.
 It’s thus hard to say which is more important for longevity: muscle mass or strength.
 For convenience, I choose to focus on strength, given that it’s easier and cheaper to increase and maintain than muscle.

+Also, there's some correlation between caloric restriction and longevity.
+Yet hypertrophy requires a larger amount of calories than strength.

 ### Why not bench press?

 I don’t really have a strong reason for not incorporating the bench press as a main lift in my training.
 It’s just a combination of small things: